 This plaque was near the old iron furnace stack John Paul Cooper wanted to buy and preserve for history.
-John Paul was not able to purchase the furnace, but in the end it was preserved.
+John Paul could not purchase the furnace, but they preserved it.

 Ghosts of Glen Holly Present remain on the land as the water recedes once a year to reveal the old home place and its antebellum past.
 But it does not end there.
 While fires burned many family documents and valuable books, the past haunts and requires something more.

-Ghosts of Glen Holly Past guide us how to live a life worthy to be remembered.
+Ghosts of Glen Holly teach us to live a life worthy of remembrance.
 The Coopers moved about North Georgia and left their legacy in education and industry.
 John Paul and Alice Allgood Cooper helped establish Darlington Schools.
-Shorter College was created and nurtured by Hattie Cooper.
-Many Shorter buildings are named for the Coopers.
-The Chamber of Commerce in Atlanta was started by a Cooper.
-Several industries were born and sustained by John Paul Cooper.
+Hattie Cooper created and nurtured Shorter College.
+Shorter College (now University) named a few buildings for the Coopers.
+A Cooper started the Chamber of Commerce in Atlanta.
+Several industries, were born and sustained by John Paul Cooper.
 The family is full of historians, both amateur and professional.

 A Monument to His Friends Erected By Mark A. Cooper.
 Cooper Family Papers, n.d.

 Bob, Andrew.
 “The Lost City of Etowah.”
 Backroads Georgia, Summer 2005, 29-32.